sylhare/sylhare.github.io/_posts/2015-01-23-Working-with-agile.md

 Out of the kaizen you can find those famous frameworks:

 - Toyota kata which is a subset of PDCA (Plan, Do, Check, Act)
-- Kaizen 5S (Sort, Straigthen / Set in order, Shine, Standardize, Sustain)
+- Kaizen 5S (Sort, Straighten / Set in order, Shine, Standardize, Sustain)

 ### AM.
 Agile Modeling
 Also called Xtreme Modeling, it was made by.
 Scott.
 Ambler